Gwyn Hanssen Pigott: Still-life pottery 1984–2013

 She hints in her Autobiographical Notes that this distancing was encouraged by seeing so much of country Queensland from the air as a teacher for the Australian Flying Arts School.

 Prompted by her evocative titles, nearly all viewers endow the work of this period with symbolic or metaphoric meaning.

 In 1989 she was the artist in residence at the Fremantle Arts Centre.
 Later that year she moved to Netherdale in north Queensland.
 In 1993 Hanssen Pigott was awarded a three-year Artist Development Fellowship by the Australia Council.
 In 1994 she was the artist in residence in the Ceramics Department of the School of Mines and Industries, Ballarat – her home town.
 In 2000 she set up a final pottery in Ipswich in south-eastern Queensland.

 In 2005, the National Gallery of Victoria held a retrospective exhibition Gwyn Hanssen Pigott: A Survey 1955–2005 with a 112-page catalogue.

 Gwyn Hanssen Pigott died on Friday 5 July 2013 in London, after suffering a stroke.
 She had been arranging a show there.

 Influences

 The variety of influence from Song Dynasty glazes and palettes to Leach–Cardew forms can be clearly seen in Hanssen Pigott's work.
 She has also written about her interest in the quiet still lifes of Italian painter, Giorgio Morandi, which influenced her later work.

 Song Dynasty ware

 The Northern Song wares concentrated on the meditative qualities of form.
-Glazing was rich in color, but decoration on the surfaces was minimal.
+Glazing was rich in colour, but decoration on the surfaces was minimal.
 What decoration there was delicate and restrained.
 The work is technically very accomplished.